Importance of strong immune system essential now more than ever

 In other words, immune responses are only as strong as the body that houses them.

 When considering natural ways to boost one’s ability to fight off infection, there aren’t any quick fixes.
-A holistic approach — addressing all sectors of physical health — is the most effective, and to do so may require major lifestyle changes.
+A holistic health approach — addressing all sectors of physical health — is the most effective, and to do so may require major lifestyle changes.

 Let’s take a look at some of the more commonly accepted ways to increase immune response, and learn if and why they can contribute to a stronger system and better quality of life.